 First of all, you’ll need to find, survey, and choose one or more health care providers that will support you in your plight to not only be healthy but to thrive.
 You will need to begin to train yourself to ask lots of questions without the need to apologize.
 We’re talking about your life and you have every right to the best life possible.
 Consider calling several healthcare providers, just for the purpose of gleaning as much help as possible.
 You can also search online.
 There are very capable medical professionals who will share helpful information.
 You’ll be surprised at the help and assistance you’ll find just for the asking.

 In the meantime, ask your current provider about your health aside from MS. How is the rest of you?
 Do you have allergies?
 Are they under control?
 Are there any other problems that are evident in your blood work?

-If you run into trouble getting that information, consider a health fair or walk-in medical clinic where you live that do a variety of blood and other testing.
+If you run into trouble getting that information, consider a walk-in medical clinic where you live that does bloodwork or other tests.
 Make darn sure they’re reputable.
 You don’t need any additional problems.

 Your Support Team

-There isn't any one exercise that is best for those with MS. Experiment with different exercises looking for those that help enhance your health.
-If you are mobile and are able, walking is always a good, simple exercise that exercises the largest arteries within the body making it good for the entire body.
+There isn't any single exercise that is best for those with MS. Experiment with different exercises looking for those that help enhance your health.
+If you are mobile and are able, walking is always a good, simple exercise that improves your heart.
 If walking is not possible, look for exercises you can do in a chair or try exercises you can do in the water with assistance.

 Relax And Rejuvenate